 About Automatic Construction

-Automatic Construction is a company focused on the construction industry, specializing in the production of inexpensive concrete buildings.
+Automatic Construction focuses on the construction industry, specializing in the production of inexpensive concrete buildings.
 The company's main service involves the use of a patented inflatable formwork technology to create a variety of structures such as homes, skyscrapers, bridges, and pools, among others.
-This technology allows for faster and more cost-effective construction, while also ensuring sustainability through zero jobsite waste and the use of sustainable cement.
-It is based in Ottawa, Ontario.
+This technology allows for faster and more cost-effective construction, while also ensuring sustainability through zero job site waste and the use of sustainable cement.
+It was founded in 2020 and is based in Ottawa, Canada.

 Automatic Construction's Product Videos

 IFFF ( Inflatable Flexible Factory Formwork) is formwork which is built in a factory and self erects on site.